project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 Start the software
 ~~~~~~~~~~~~~~~~~~
+- Make sure the jumper cap in the electronics holder is placed so the input device is powered via the USB cable rather than via batteries.
 - Connect the input device via usb cable, this powers and launches the input device automatically.
 - Type in a terminal: